2DegreesInvesting/ds.docker/04_managing_containers/README.md

 Objectives:

-* Run and name persistent containers.
+* Run and name a persistent containers.
-* View running and stopped containers.
-* Stop a container.
-* Start a container.
+* View the status of a container.
-* Attach a running container.
+* Stop, start, and attach a container.
 * Remove a container.
-* Filter containers by name and status.
 * Stop and remove multiple containers at once.
-* Same with `docker-compose`.

 Reference